Zelenskyy adviser claims Elon Musk allowed Russians to hit Ukrainian cities

 — Михайло Подоляк (@Podolyak_M) September 7, 2023

 Podolyak has criticised Musk before.
-In February, he wrote: “A year of Ukrainian resistance & companies have to decide: Either they are on the side of Ukraine & the right to freedom, and don’t seek ways to do harm.
+In February, he wrote, “A year of Ukrainian resistance & companies have to decide: Either they are on the side of Ukraine & the right to freedom, and don’t seek ways to do harm.
 Or they are on Russia’s side & its ‘right’ to kill & seize territories.”

 SpaceX’s Starlink service, which boasts a fast-growing network of more than 4,000 satellites in low Earth orbit, has been used by Ukrainian troops for various efforts, including battlefield communications.